sbdchd/blog/_posts/2022-09-04-http-timeouts.md

 ---
 layout: post
 title: HTTP Timeouts
-description: Setting an overall timeout in various languages.
+description: Setting an overall timeout in various languages
 ---

 Recently as part of [adding a scraper to